 Sure, being a remote worker isn’t for everyone – some people like their home comforts too much to endure a life of constant change!
 However, if you’ve had the travel bug ever since you can remember and the thought of sustaining a business while exploring the globe ignites a fire within you – keep reading.

 Building a business is a risky endeavour wherever you are; we have discussed the perks and the downsides of building a business in our “Should I…” series here so we won’t go into detail, but the fact remains that building a business in a stable environment is risky and building it on the road only increases those risks.
 You will need to work harder than you ever have before.
-Below, we’ve compiled our best tips to sustainably building a business of your own on the road – and making your dream to live the remote working lifestyle a reality.
+Below, we’ve compiled our best digital nomad business ideas to help you sustainably build a business whilst on the road.

 Setting up your business while you’re already enjoying the pleasures of travel sounds like a dream, but in truth this is going to make things far more difficult for yourself.
 Start your digital nomad lifestyle before you’re on the road to set yourself up for success – this is the number one piece of advice you will hear many remote business owners telling you.